BACK TO INDEX

 We analyze nonlinear cascades in which the driven subsystem is integral ISS, and characterize the admissible integral ISS gains for stability.
 This characterization makes use of the convergence speed of the driving subsystem, and allows a larger class of gain functions when the convergence is faster.
 We show that our integral ISS gain characterization unifies different approaches in the literature which restrict the nonlinear growth of the driven subsystem and the convergence speed of the driving subsystem.

 2. M. Chaves and E.D.
 Sontag.
 State-Estimators for chemical reaction networks of Feinberg-Horn-Jackson zero deficiency type.
 European J. Control, 8:343-359, 2002.
-[PDF] Keyword(s): observability, zero-deficiency networks, systems biology, biochemical networks, observers, nonlinear stability, dynamical systems.
+[PDF] Keyword(s): observability, zero-deficiency networks, systems biology, reaction networks, observers, nonlinear stability, dynamical systems.

 Abstract: